 - Measurement: A device used to take measurements.
 Include measurement method and number of measurements. (process repeatability)

 - Methods: Is process properly performed?
 For machinery, is equipment performing at its optimal performance?

 For this example, we want to identify potential contributors for a car overheating.

-From the above example, we have identified multiple contributors, X’s, that may be leading to the problem, Project Y. Additionally, a number of X’s are been highlighted to indicate a high probability of that variable contributing to the cause.
+From the above example, we have identified multiple contributors, X’s, that may be leading to the problem, Project Y. Additionally, the highlighted X’s indicate a key contributing variable.

-Another method of prioritizing potential contributors is by utilizing a prioritization matrix like the one shown below.
+A method to order factors as causing more and less impact is using a prioritization matrix.
 This will indicate which factors you and your team should focus on first by “scoring” factors based on impact to your problem statement and the ease of implementation or checking.
 The higher the score, the higher the prioritization.